 If the pharmacy you have been using leaves the plan's network, you will have to find a new pharmacy that is in the network.
-Or if the pharmacy you have been using stays within the network but is no longer offering preferred cost-sharing, you may want to switch to a different network or preferred pharmacy, if available.
-To find another network pharmacy in your area, you can get help from member services or use the Provider Directory.
-You can also find information on our website at http://www.peopleshealth.com.
+To find another pharmacy in your area, you can get help from

+Customer Service or use the Provider Directory.
+You can also find information on our website at peopleshealth.com.